-The Plan has been developed to establish a long term view for our Plan Area and to help deliver the local community's aspirations and needs for the plan period 2017 - 2031.
-The Plan has been produced by Lilleshall Parish Council; project managed by Mr David Shaw, and is based upon the views of the Parish residents.
+Developed to establish a long term view for our Plan Area and to help deliver the local community's aspirations and needs for the plan period 2018 - 2031, our Plan has been produced by the, Lilleshall Parish Council as the formally designated Lilleshall Neighbourhood Plan Qualifying Body; and project managed by Mr David Shaw, it is based upon the views of the Parish residents.
 The Parish Council has consulted and listened to members of the community on a wide range of issues that will influence the well-being, sustainability and long term future of our community.